levkris/twobladeBotTemplate/README.md

 # 🧠 twobladeBotTemplate

-This is a template to make a bot for [twoblade](https://twoblade.com) using Selenium.
+This is a template to make a bot for the [twoblade chat](https://twoblade.com) using Selenium.

 ## 🐍 Requirements